w1ne/agecal.net/content/pages/life-in-weeks/index.md

 layout: "lifeinweeks"
 ---

-# On this page you can comprare your life to the life of typical person.
-Press display, blinking cell indicates your age.
+On this page you can comprare your life to the life of typical person.
+Eter Birth date and press "Show your life in weeks", blinking cell indicates your age.

 # The Life of a Typical Person in Weeks